iGerman00/koutube/README.md

 ## License

-yockstube is licensed under the GPL-3.0 License.
+Yockstube is licensed under the GPL-3.0 License.

 ## Privacy